 SQL or Structured Query Language is the computer language that allows you to store, manipulate, and retrieve data stored in a relational database (or a collection of tables which organise and structure data).
 SQL is, in fact, the only way that a web application (and users) can interact with the database.
 Examples of relational databases include Oracle, Microsoft Access, MS SQL Server, MySQL, and Filemaker Pro, all of which use SQL as their basic building blocks.

-SQL commands include SELECT, INSERT, DELETE and DROP TABLE.
-DROP TABLE is as ominous as it sounds and in fact will eliminate the table with a particular name.
+DROP is as ominous as it sounds and in fact will eliminate the table with a particular name.

 In plain English, this SQL command (from the web application) instructs the database to match the username and password input by the legitimate user to the combination it has already stored.